MIT-TESSE/goseek-challenge/README.md

 The timeline for the competition is as follows:

-- __Now until Mid-March__: Competition software available for local testing and training by participants.
+- __Now until Mid-March__: Competition software available for local testing and training by participants with __Ground Truth__ data source.
-- __Mid-March__: Instructions for online submissions made available to participants.
+- __Mid-March__: __Perception Pipeline__ data source provided to participants.
+Instructions for online submissions also made available.
 - __April 30__: Online submission period ends.
 - __May 31__: Workshop date.
 Competition winner invited to provide keynote presentation.